brain-power/Brain-Power-Amazon-Fidgetology/README.md

 ### Running locally

 If you deployed the stack using the command line, the web app can be tested locally.
-Please ensure you have [Node.JS/NPM](https://nodejs.org/en/download/) and [FFmpeg](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) installed and available in your path.
+Please ensure you have [Node.JS/NPM](https://nodejs.org/en/download/).

 Before you run the local development server, you need to install the Node.js development dependencies with the command: